Data access using the low-level API#

 import pandas as pd

-from aeon.analysis.utils import distancetravelled
+from swc.aeon.analysis.utils import distancetravelled

-from aeon.analysis.plotting import heatmap
+from swc.aeon.io.video import frames

 from aeon.schema.schemas import social02